kaisenlinux/manpages-dev/packages/ethtool.md

               Gets the PHY tunable parameters.

            downshift
                   For  operation in cabling environments that are incompatible with 1000BASE-T, PHY device provides an automatic link speed downshift operation.
-Link speed downshift  after  N failed 1000BASE-T auto-negotiation attempts.
+Link speed downshift af‐ ter N failed 1000BASE-T auto-negotiation attempts.
 Downshift is useful where cable does not have the 4 pairs instance.

                   Gets the PHY downshift count/status.

            fast-link-down
                   Depending on the mode it may take 0.5s - 1s until a broken link is reported as down.
 In certain use cases a link-down event needs to be reported as soon  as  possible.
-Some
-                  PHYs support a Fast Link Down Feature and may allow configuration of the delay before a broken link is reported as being down.
+                  Some PHYs support a Fast Link Down Feature and may allow configuration of the delay before a broken link is reported as being down.

                   Gets the PHY Fast Link Down status / period.